 The pricing for this suite of applications is a little complicated, but the objective of Microsoft is to provide a wide array of choices for various companies, and also to allow customers to grow into the full set of functions as needed.
 At the same time, they have created “Plan” based pricing, which is an attractive option for companies that do need more than one application.

 The applications themselves listed above can be purchased separately, and can even be mixed and matched by a single organization using the apps.
-Below is the price per user per month for each application if it was consumed individually, and not part of a Plan:
+Below is the Dynamics 365 pricing per user per month for each application if it was consumed individually, and not part of a Plan:

 - Sales – $95